cassiawag/phylodynamics-jc/week-3/week3.md

 ## Takeaways

-*We present a formalism for unifying the inference of infected population sizes from genetic sequences and mathematical models of infectious disease in populations.*
+*"We present a formalism for unifying the inference of infected population sizes from genetic sequences and mathematical models of infectious disease in populations."*

 In practice, we are able to fit epidemiological models to a phylogeny of viral sequences and make inferences regarding the disease dynamics.